rasmusfreund/bioinf-prog-course/sandbox/notes_for_2021.md

 - Maybe split main HMM lecture and only do Viterbi in the first one (with some applications) and then do posterior decoding in another lecture (e.g. when you do TMHMM).
 - Clustering lecture can be made to fill two lectures (with a small project introduction at the end.)
 As it is the lecture takes an hour and 15, at a relative high pace.
 - Maybe use Laurits Archaic HMM as HMM example (simple two state with higher probability of emitting "difference" in archaic.)
+- Make a Menti poll every week about workload, exercises, etc.

 # Course plan
 - Maybe do HMMs before multiple alignments (like in the book) so I can talk about profile HMMs and aligning profiles before I talk about progressive alignment.